CinnamonTeal/CinnamonTeal.github.io/_posts/2015-03-11-much-binary.md

 I want to talk about number systems.

 How do we get from code like ruby, to binary (1's and 0's), and why is *that* what the machine can understand?
 When we think of numbers, we usually think in the decimal system.
 Decimal as in "deci-", meaning ten.
-This is why it is also called "base 10."
-We count from 0-10, and then the numeral characters repeat: 10, 11, 12...22...32...132... every time we get another ten.
+This is why it is also called "base 10" - there are only ten characters we can use (0-9).
+We count from 0-9, and then the numeral characters repeat: 10, 11, 12...22...32...132... every time we get another ten.

 But why is this the number system we use?
 I actually don't know, but if I wanted to bullshit you I'd probably make something up about humans having 10 fingers... (hey, that might actually be why)!